NVIDIA/modulus/examples/cfd/stokes_mgn/README.md

 velocity and pressure field.
 However, sometimes data-driven models may not be able to yield reasonable predictive accuracy due to network capacity or limited dataset.
 We can fine-tune our results using PINNs when the PDE is available.
+The fine-tuning during inference is much faster than training the PINN model from the scratch as the model has a better initialization from the data-driven training.

 ## Dataset